-Garden fresh ripe tomatoes (cherry tomatoes from the garden), fresh basil and good quality olive oil along with salt & pepper seasoning is all you need to make tomato basil bruschetta.
-This is probably the most EASIEST and SIMPLEST bruschetta recipe.
+Garden fresh ripe tomatoes (cherry tomatoes from the garden), fresh basil, and good quality olive oil along with salt & pepper seasoning are all you need to make tomato basil bruschetta.
+This is probably the EASIEST and SIMPLEST bruschetta recipe.